ox-computing/P4Pi-Tutorial-NetSoft-2022/README.md

 >
 ```

+### Solution
+The solution is available in `calc.p4app/p4src/solution`

 Test on Raspberry Pi
 -------------------

-Once finishing two hands-on exercises, you can come to tutors and test your program on a Raspberry Pi.
+Once finishing two hands-on exercises, you can come to tutors and test your developed P4 program on a Raspberry Pi.
 We use calculator as an example here:
 1. Compile the P4 program
 ```
 p4c --target bmv2 --arch v1model --std p4-16 calc.p4